rubytune/perf_check/README.md

 In the above example, `perf_check` assumes you are already on a feature branch.
 It then:

 * Launches its own rails server on a custom port (with fragment caching enabled)
-* Hits /user/45/posts 11 times (throws away the first request)
+* Hits /user/45/posts 11 times (throws away the first 2 requests)
 * Git stashes in case you have uncommitted stuff.
 Checks out master.
 Restarts server
-* Hits /user/45/posts 11 times (throws away the first request)
+* Hits /user/45/posts 11 times (throws away the first 2 requests)
 * Applies the stash if it existed
 * Prints results